UniversalDependencies/docs/_axm/dep/orphan.md

 ---

-The `orphan` relation is used to provide a satisfactory treatment of certain instances of [ellipsis](http://universaldependencies.org/u/overview/specific-syntax.html#ellipsis) where simple promotion would result in unnatural and misleading dependency relation (in the case of gapping and stripping, where a predicational or verbal head gets elided).
+The `orphan` relation is used to provide a satisfactory treatment of certain instances of [ellipsis](http://universaldependencies.org/u/overview/specific-syntax.html#ellipsis) where simple promotion would result in an unnatural and misleading dependency relation (in the case of gapping and stripping, where a predicational or verbal head is elided).

 ~~~ conllu
 # visual-style 11 14 orphan color:blue